kibebr/personal-website/src/posts/testa.md

 ---
+tags: post
 layout: blog.liquid
+title: 'I made a game in C run in a web browser and so can you'
 ---

 It is undoubtedly true that most of the web is powered by Javascript nowadays; however, recent technologies such as WebAssembly are to change this scene — or, perhaps, some of it, as for reasons that will be noted later.
 In this article I will be demonstrating how I ported the well-known Snake game built with only C and [SDL](https://www.libsdl.org/index.php) to web browsers utilizing the aforementioned technology.